 -- Save receipts / invoices for everything (ORIGINALS, please).
-Reservations emails are NOT valid. -- Include a copy of the program of the conference you attend and especially if you will be presenting any work. -- You must submit a copy of your e-ticket or document with actual ticket number (not just the quote).
-If you determine that going early to a conference will be a cheaper flight than it would if you arrived on or the day before the conference date, submit the quote that shows the more expensive flight.
+Reservations emails are NOT valid.

+-- Include a copy of the program of the conference you attend and especially if you will be presenting any work. -- You must submit a copy of your e-ticket or document with actual ticket number (not just the quote).
+If you determine that going early to a conference will be a to pay any part of your travel, then you must remember the following: